scala/scala-lang/blog/_posts/2019-01-17-scala-days-2019-celebrating-collaborative-success.md

 In the last 10 years Scala Days grew to become the leading Scala conference, gathering 1500 participants each year, 70+ talks and various workshops on 2 continents and supported on average by 20 sponsors.

 Since EPFL is the “home” of Scala and Scala Days, it was a natural choice for this special edition.
 Not to mention the magnificent setting, blend between high-tech and raw-nature that Lausanne offers.
 But there is an additional reason: EPFL is also celebrating a big anniversary in 2019 → 50 years since it became a Swiss federal school.

 We believe that 2019 is the perfect year for you to (re)visit The Olympic Capital and this wonderful university, be a part of a historical celebration and, of course, take a selfie in front of the Scala stairs (o:

 ## Vision
 The Scala Days 2019 organising team’s vision drew much of its inspiration from your feedback over the years.
 Our vision captured in one word would be **Inclusiveness**.
 In more than one: celebrating diversity and honoring contributions.
 How does this translate in reality?

-- Lower ticket prices than usual, courtesy of EPFL subsidy;
+- Up to 30% lower ticket prices than usual, and student ticket prices - courtesy of EPFL subsidy;
 - Diversity scholarship and speaker support are part of the overall budget.
 By purchasing the ticket or sponsoring you are participating in this initiative;
 - Daycare during the conference and an accompanying option for your partners will be available;
 - Free community events, such as a Scala spree and ScalaBrige, will take place before and after the conference, bringing participants and local community members together to teach and learn for a day;